Acceptance to the Radiography program

 - Complete a computer science course such as CIS 100.

-- Obtain annual physical, influenza vaccine and urine drug screen, which are to be verified by the program director by July 1st each year.
+- Obtain annual physical, influenza vaccine and urine drug screen, and other information to be uploaded to the CastleBranch Portal and verified no later than the date indicated on the CastleBranch portal each year.

 - Maintain CPR certification for health care professionals

-- Maintain student liability insurance while in program
+- Maintain current medical insurance while in program

 * Requirements must be completed within 6 months of enrolling in RAD 100